Create a web app

 - In the Turn off express mode window, click Continue.

-The Results pane appears, with all settings for search results available.
+The Nearby pane now includes all settings for search results.

-Now, elevation profiles will be available for the trails layer.
+Now, elevation profiles will be available in the trails layer search results.

 - In the configuration pane, click Interactivity.